My name is Kate Lindsay and I work is in the field of digital education and learning design.

 I am an Ambassador for Public Engagement, and have supported numerous HE projects to use digital technologies to engage with wider communities and reach under-represented groups.
+I am also a fellow of the Royal Society of the Arts.

 My best known/used work is probably the Oxford Community Collection Model, which combines online crowdsourcing and targeted engagement to co-create digital collections for research, teaching and learning – all released under Creative Commons.
 This model has been used around the world to make collections ranging First World War memories to Anglo-Saxon teaching resources.
 You can read more about it here: http://projects.oucs.ox.ac.uk/runcoco/.